Gaspé couple fights to save ancestral home from coastal erosion | CBC News

 Gaspé couple fights to save ancestral home from coastal erosion

-Bruce Willett and Avril Aiken have put down 650 tonnes of rocks to try to protect their coastline property
+Bruce Willett and Avril Aitken have put down 650 tonnes of rocks to try to protect their coastline property

 While warmer temperatures have been recorded around the world this summer, global warming still remains an abstract concept for some.